-My memory is sketchy on what transpired over the next several months regarding meetings, gatherings, etc., but suffice it to say we met, we discussed, we toiled, we functioned and we grew.
-At one occasion, Kent Reeves quipped, "We double our membership each time we meet, at this rate we will have 2 or 3 hundred members in a couple of years."
+My memory is sketchy on what transpired over the next several months regarding meetings, gatherings, etc., but suffice it to say we met, we discussed, we toiled, we functioned, and we grew.
+At one occasion, Kent Reeves quipped, "We double our membership each time we meet; at this rate we will have two or three hundred members in a couple of years."

 The general focus of the organization was always on the out-of-doors but there became a potential split between those whose interest was education in the out-of-doors and those who supported education of the out-of-doors.
 In our second year, we gathered at Cooperstown and I, as President, chaired a general session of about two hundred members where we hassled over what direction we wanted to go.
 In the final analysis, we came away with a statement of purpose that called for a holistic approach and satisfied all factions.
 That statement pretty much sums up what NYSOEA is all about today.

 I remained active in NYSOEA activities for the next several years but subsequently my professional responsibilities at the College changed and my time and attention went in a different direction.
 I still am a life member and receive your publications regularly and follow your progress.
 It gives me much satisfaction to know that I was once part of it.

 ed1849 - The U.S. Department of the Interior is established.
 Among its duties (which are so diverse that it is nicknamed "the Department of Everything Else") is the management of public parklands.
 It is now the nation's main conservation agency.

 1854 - Henry David Thoreau's Walden is published, lamenting the rise of industrialization and the destruction of wilderness, and raising questions about humans' relationship to nature that still influence naturalists and political activists 150 years later.
 "In wildness is the preservation of the world."
 (Annual Conference theme 1988)